 Do You Spar?
 Yes.
 We spar at varying levels from non-contact to light and medium contact.
 We do this for safety and comfort reasons.
 Not everyone likes sparring, but working against an opponent in a random way helps to teach you things you cannot learn from per-arranged sparring and kata alone.
 Note that during the pandemic there is no sparring.

 Why do you do kata?
 Kata are an excellent way to train internal body timing, speed, power, balance and co-ordination without the pressure of an opponent.
 Katas help you learn how to control yourself.
 I tell the my students that you must first learn to control yourself before you can control another.

 How do I pronounce different karate terms?
 There are dozens of karate terms used in class.
 Usually the sensei will use English as well as Japanese and show you the move you are expected to do, so do not worry about knowing all the terms in Japanese.
-Here is a link to another karate website that has the terms in Japanese with English characters to help you pronounce them: http://www.traditional-karate.com/karate/terms.html.
+Download our manual under the FAQ tab to learn about Japanese terms.

 My question is not answered here, how can I contact you to find out more?
 Click on the contact us button to submit your question(s).

 First Two Classes Free.
 Contact Us for Details.

 Monday to Friday: 9:30 am to 9:30 pm,